GBarnsley/DiscretizeDistributions.jl/docs/src/double_censoring.md

 | Variance | 25.64 | 25.8 |

 Hence I don't think double censoring matters that much for the use case of this package.
-We do end with the differences in the Medians and the in general the discrete approximation is slightly skewed to the right.
+We do end with the differences in the medians (expected) and the discrete approximation is slightly skewed to the left.
 A solution to this would be to try to discretize over both distributions and their convolution, but this hasn't been implemented yet.

 See `examples/double_censoring.jl` for the script behind this analysis.